 Secondly, fresh raw milk does not normally contain any probiotic microorganisms at all.
-These beneficial microorganisms (mostly lactic acid bacteria) are introduced to milk after the contact of milk with the Kefir grains, the Kefir starters, or, when it comes to yogurt, with the yogurt cultures.
+These beneficial microorganisms (mostly lactic acid bacteria) are introduced to milk after contact of milk with the Kefir grains or the Kefir starters, or, when it comes to yogurt, with the yogurt cultures.
 The milk gets converted into a probiotic product only after fermentation.
 In other words, since pasteurization happens before the fermentation of Kefir, it cannot alter its probiotic properties in any way.

 What are pasteurization and UHT processing?

 As we know, our parents and grandparents used to pre-boil raw milk in order to eliminate the danger of the potentially harmful bacteria that may be present in raw milk.
-The problem here is that milk pre-boiling may lead to coagulation of some proteins in milk which may alter its nutritional values and taste.
+The problem here is that milk pre-boiling may lead to the coagulation of some proteins in milk which may alter its nutritional values and taste.

 To prevent such coagulation but still eliminate the potentially harmful bacteria from milk, pasteurization comes to the rescue.
 This process has been invented by French chemist and microbiologist Louis Pasteur and consists in briefly heating milk to relatively low temperatures, and then cooling it fast.

 Pasteurization is a process in which milk is heat-treated typically at 72-74°C (161-165°F) for about 15-20 seconds, which is enough to kill all pathogenic microorganisms that can cause disease and illness in humans.